-I am a third year Ph.D student in American Politics with a minor in Comparative Politics.
+I am a third year Ph.D candidate in American Politics with a minor in Comparative Politics.
 My research interests lie within judicial politics, with a particular attention toward the U.S. Supreme Court.
 I remain interested in Supreme Court ideology, voting patterns on the Court, and behavior by justices.
 Recent work examines the concept of counter-attitudinal voting by justices.
 Specifically, I question when and why Supreme Court justices choose to vote against their preferences?
 To that end, I have a co-authored paper with Justin Wedeking that examines how various international crises impact voting by justices.
 Combining important research within the two fields of judicial politics and international relations, we demonstrate the propensity of justices to change their voting behavior during a crisis.
 This paper was presented at the Southern Political Science Association Conference as well as the annual Kentucky Political Science Association Conference where it received the Hughes Memoral Award for best paper.

 An additional project, co-authored with Colin Glennon, examines how specific issue areas within the law impact how justices choose to vote.
 We find that justices vote differently in due process cases than other types of cases appearing before the Court.
 We probe this empirical result and demonstrate that justices treat due process cases uniquely through other means as well, including their opinion writing.
 This paper was presented at the Midwest Political Science Association Conference.